WardCunningham/allyabase/docs/on-distributed-systems/on-distributed-systems.md

 ## Definitions

-Any reasonable discussion about wha things are needs to start with what things you're talking about in the first place.
+Any reasonable discussion about what things are needs to start with what things you're talking about in the first place.
 For this post the three most important things would be computers, what we mean by distributed, and systems.
 Let's start with the last, and work our way backwards.